zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/transformations-using-goldengate/transformations-using-goldengate.md

 ![](./images/c6.png " ")

-1. Go to Admin Server console for deployment Baston `http://localhost:17001` and edit the parameter of the REPLICAT IREP with the attributes to pass customer email to SQLEXEC() for execution of stored procedure and mapping it back to the target table.Add the following, after commenting the already existing map statement for CUSTOMERS table with ”–“.
+1. Go to Admin Server console for deployment Baston `http://<your ip address>:17001` and edit the parameter of the REPLICAT IREP with the attributes to pass customer email to SQLEXEC() for execution of stored procedure and mapping it back to the target table.Add the following, after commenting the already existing map statement for CUSTOMERS table with ”–“.

 **Replicat Definition**